 Restore Your Teeth With Long-Lasting Natural Looking Caps

-Dental crowns and bridges are prosthetic devices that help restore damaged teeth and your
+Dental crowns and bridges are prosthetic devices that help restore damaged teeth and your smile.

 Dental Crowns and Bridges

 A crown is a prosthetic device that completely covers the biting surface and sides of a tooth.
 Several things can lead to the need for placing a dental crown, including: